What's it like to be a Physiotherapist?

 Physiotherapists work in various settings, such as public and private hospitals, private practice, sports, community health, early intervention, paediatrics and residential aged care.

 Latest Physiotherapist jobs on SEEK

 How to become a Physiotherapist

-- Under Australian law, all physiotherapists must be registered with the Physiotherapy Board of Australia before they can practice.
+- Under Australian law, all Physiotherapists must be registered with the Physiotherapy Board of Australia before they can practise.
 Six weeks before graduation, students can apply to register through the Australian Health Practitioner Regulation Agency (AHPRA).

 Explore related qualifications

 SEEK users who have worked as a Physiotherapist have studied these qualifications.

 Gain skills to assess, diagnose and treat problems with human movement in preparation for a career as a Physiotherapist with this degree.